severin-rapp/severin-rapp.github.io/index.markdown

 # Hello,

 I am a PhD student at the Vienna University of Economics and Business [Department of Economics](https://www.wu.ac.at/economics/mitarbeiter-innen/rapp-s/){:target="_blank"} and the [Research Institute Economics of Inequality](https://www.wu.ac.at/ineq/team/wissenschaftliche-mitarbeiter-innen/severin-rapp/){:target="_blank"}.
-Currently, I am visiting the [International Inequalities Institute]{https://www.lse.ac.uk/international-inequalities}{:target="_blank"} at the [London School of Economics]{https://www.lse.ac.uk/}{:target="_blank"}.
+Currently, I am visiting the [London School of Economics International Inequalities Institute](https://www.lse.ac.uk/international-inequalities){:target="_blank"}.

 My research is about the measurement of wealth inequality and intergenerational transfers.
 I am interested in improving the available evidence on the distribution of wealth and bequests.
 This includes unearthing new data and creating tools to make data from different soucres and countries comparable.